softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ## Pass Off and Grading

-The `shared/src/test/java/passoffTests` directory contains unit tests that you will use to drive your development efforts.
-Once all the tests run successfully, you are done with the development work for this phase.
+All of the tests in your project must succeed in order to complete this phase.

-To pass off this assignment, meet with a TA and demonstrate that your code passes the provided test cases.
+To pass off this assignment use the course auto-grading tool.
+If your code passes then your grade will automatically be entered in Canvas.

 ### Grading Rubric